fluent/fluentd-website/content/blog/20230731_upgrade-td-agent-v4-to-v5.md

 # curl -L https://toolbelt.treasuredata.com/sh/install-redhat-fluent-package5-lts.sh | sh
 ```

-You can find more information about the installation script in [Fluend Doc - Installation](https://docs.fluentd.org/installation).
+You can find more information about the installation script in [Fluentd Doc - Installation](https://docs.fluentd.org/installation).

 ### 4. Confirm if fluent-package v5 is properly installed.